External practitioner call

 Cardiff University is committed to supporting and promoting equality and diversity and to creating an inclusive working environment.
 We believe this can be achieved through attracting, developing, and retaining a diverse range of staff from many different backgrounds.

 We, therefore, welcome applicants from all sections of the community regardless of sex, ethnicity, disability, sexual orientation, trans identity, relationship status, religion or belief, caring responsibilities, or age.
+In supporting our employees to achieve a balance between their work and their personal lives, we will also consider proposals for flexible working or job-share arrangements.

 Contact

-For more information, contact Samantha Johnson:
+For more information, contact Kate Farbrace: